Gravitational-wave parameter inference with the Newman-Penrose scalar $\psi_4$: Results: Data whitening

 \subsubsection{Whitening waveform templates:\\ impact of the choice of $\omega_0$ during fixed-frequency integration}

 The left panel of Figs.~\ref{fig:whitening_21gtemplate-1} and~\ref{fig:whitening_14ftemplate} show raw strain templates two simulations of a Proca star merger $h(t)$.
-These respectively correspond to a waveform consistent with GW190521 and to a larger mass-ratio, rather edge-on configuration with multi-modal structure \cite{Bustillo:2016gid,CalderonBustillo:2019wwe,Graff:2015bba} that, in a separate paper \cite{psi_4_observations}, we find consistent with the GW trigger S200114f \cite{o3_imbh}.
+These respectively correspond to a waveform consistent with GW190521 and to a larger mass-ratio and rather edge-on configuration with multi-modal structure \cite{Bustillo:2016gid,CalderonBustillo:2019wwe,Graff:2015bba} that, in a separate paper \cite{psi4_observations}, we find consistent with the GW trigger 200114$\_$020818 (S200114f in the following) \cite{O3IMBH} \footnote{Please see the specific parameters in Appendix C}.
 In both, cases, the strain $h(t)$ has been obtained from $\psi_4(t)$ through an FFI using a given $\omega_0$ cutoff.
 Overlaid, we show the corresponding $\Psi_4(t)$ obtained both as $(\delta^{2}h)(t)$ and by correcting $\psi_4(t)$ outputted by NR, which in the following we simply call $\Psi_4(t)$.
 We scale $h(t)$ by a suitable amplitude factor so that both waveforms can be plotted together.
 The right panel shows the corresponding whitened waveforms.

 First, we note that while (as expected) the raw $h(t)$ widely differs from the two $\Psi_4(t)$ waveforms, the whitened $h(t)$ and $(\delta^{2}h)(t)$ waveforms are identical but differ from the ``direct'' $\Psi_4$.
 This is due to the impact of the choice of $\omega_0$ used to obtain $h(t)$ from $\psi_4(t)$.
 As we will show later, for the case shown in Fig.~\ref{fig:whitening_21gtemplate-1}, these differences are not large enough to have a significant impact on parameter inference or model selection.
 However, for the case shown in Fig.~\ref{fig:whitening_14ftemplate}, the choice of $\omega_0$ removes enough ``true'' signal power to cause clear morphological alterations that impact both parameter estimation and model selection.